NCSU-Libraries/lentil/README.md

 ## Installation

 lentil has been tested under Ruby 1.9.3 through 2.2.0.

-> We are currently warning against using MySQL due to issues when encoding emoji.
-PostgreSQL is preferred, but if this is not an option, you may want to follow [this guide](http://tech.taskrabbit.com/blog/2014/04/24/active-record-mysql-and-emoji/).

 ### Create a new Rails app with Rails 3.2.x